-Whether topical for healing and rejuvenation, ingested and diffused for anxiety and stress (that ultimately damages health and skin), or inhaled with rosemary for stress and antioxidants, lavender is always a good choice.
+Whether topical for healing and rejuvenation, ingested and diffused in our favorite essential oil diffuser for anxiety and stress (that ultimately damages health and skin), or inhaled with rosemary for stress and antioxidants, lavender is always a good choice.

 Application: Keep lavender on hand as an addition to most DIY applications and uses of essential oils for skin.
 It's versatility is hardly matched – you'll be glad you invested in a good lavender oil!

 How to Take Care of Aging Skin